gatsby-tv/provisioning/README.md

 - Run `ansible-playbook -i hosts.ini provision-k8s-worker.yml --ask-pass -K` to setup the worker nodes and add them to the cluster.

+- Run `ansible-playbook -i hosts.ini deploy-westegg-staging.yaml --ask-pass -K` to deploy westegg and all the necessary components for staging to the cluster.

 ## Special Considerations

 These scripts are only designed to work on Debian based systems (specifically 10.7).